 What is Meeple Party?

-Meeple Party is a cooperative puzzle-solving game in which you need to take a certain amount of pictures at your house party before you and your roommates get too stressed out.
+Meeple Party is a cooperative puzzle game in which you need to take a certain amount of pictures at your house party before you and your roommates get too stressed out.
 The game was designed by Heather O’Neill and is published by 9th Level Games.

 Meeple Party Gameplay

 To begin a game of Meeple Party, everyone will get their own roommate meeple, a player board, two Photo Opportunity cards, and possibly a Disaster card (depending on the difficulty level).
 Then you’ll create your house with the room tiles, put all five of the roommate meeples in the house (regardless of player count), and you’re ready to go!

 Your goal is to take a certain number of photos before all of the player-controlled roommates get three stress tokens apiece.
 For example, in the medium-length “Serious” party, you have to collectively take 18 photos.